 The insurance industry is streamlining the underwriting process, and it’s using artificial intelligence to do it.
-Machine learning is a type of artificial intelligence that involves analyzing data to make predictions, which is exactly what’s needed to write better policies.
+Machine learning is a type of artificial intelligence that involves analyzing data to make predictions, which is exactly what’s needed to write better policies and that is actually a similar technology related to Pacs.

 How Machine Learning Works

-Machine learning works by rapidly analyzing as much data as possible and then making predictions based on that data.
+Machine learning work by rapidly analyzing as much data as possible and then making predictions based on that data.

 Saving Time for Analysis